Richmond Park: Access

-From March to October, a free bus service runs on Wednesdays, stopping at the main car parks and the gate at Isabella Plantation nearest Peg's Pond.
+From March to November, a free bus service, calling near Mortlake railway station, runs on Mondays, Wednesdays and Fridays, stopping at the main car parks and the gate at Isabella Plantation nearest Peg's Pond.

 The gates open to motor traffic are: Sheen Gate, Richmond Gate, Ham Gate, Kingston Gate, Roehampton Gate and (for access to Richmond Park Golf Course only) Chohole Gate.
-There is pedestrian and bicycle access to the park 24 hours a day except during the deer cull in February and November when the pedestrian gates are closed between 8:00 pm and 7:30 am.
-However, since 2020, there has been restricted through traffic in Richmond Park, for example restricted traffic between Richmond Gate and Roehampton Gate at weekends.

 The park has designated bridleways and cycle paths.
 These are shown on maps and noticeboards displayed near the main entrances, along with other regulations that govern use of the park.
-The bridleways are special in that they are for horses (and their riders) only and not open to cyclists like normal bridleways.
+The bridleways are special in that they are for horses (and their riders) only and, unlike normal bridleways, are not open to cyclists.

 The Beverley Brook Walk runs through the park between Roehampton Gate and Robin Hood Gate.
 The Capital Ring walking route passes through the park from Robin Hood Gate to Petersham Gate.

 Cycling is allowed only on main roads, on National Cycle Route 4 through the centre of the park and on the Tamsin Trail (the shared-use pedestrian–cycle path that runs close to the park's perimeter).